 BIDs are developed, managed and paid for by the business sector by means of a compulsory BID levy (which is usually based on the Rateable Value of the property).
 Each business within the proposed BID area who is identified as being liable for the BIDs levy will be able to vote on whether or not the BID goes ahead before the BID can be established.
 BIDs can be in the form of a geographical area or in some cases target a specific businesss type.

 The BID ballot process

-The businesses within the proposed BID area must vote in favour of the levy before the BID can be established.
+The businesses within the proposed BID area identified as being liable for the BID levy must vote in favour of the BID before it can be established.

-BIDs have a maximum duration of 5 years but have the opportunity to renew by a further ballot.
+BIDs have a maximum duration of five years but have the opportunity to renew by a further ballot.

 Our Role in BIDs

 We act on behalf of the BID Company and are responsible for the billing and collecting of the levy.